Integrated Pest Management Program Policy

 Integrated Pest Management emphasizes inspection and communication with the school administration.
 The focus of the program is to identify and eliminate conditions in the school and on the school grounds which could cause pests to be a problem.
 Applications of pest control materials are made only when necessary to eliminate a pest problem.
 Regular spraying is not part of the program and District 46 will not spray for pest control unless there is a health risk!
 Spraying of school grounds shall be made only when no students are attending school.

 If it becomes necessary to use any pest control products other than traps or baits, notice will be posted two business days prior to the application.
 The only exception to the two-day notice would be if there is an immediate threat to health or property.
 Then notice will be posted as soon as practicable.
+If you would like to receive written notification prior to the application of any pest control materials subject to the notification requirements, please complete the form below and return it to school.

 The school district has contracted a company to provide IPM services.
 If you have any questions about the information and procedures please contact Operations and Maintenance at (847) 223-3540 ext.
 2891.